syncfusion-content/uwp-docs/uwp/SfRichTextBoxAdv/Radial-Menu.md

 The following screenshot shows the radial menu with customized style.
 ![](Radial-Menu_images/Radial-Menu_img2.jpeg)

-The sample to demonstrate customizing the style of built-in radial menu can be downloaded from the following link.
+The sample to demonstrate customizing the style of built-in radial menu, can be downloaded from the following link.
 [Sample](http://www.syncfusion.com/downloads/support/directtrac/general/ze/RadialMenuCustomization-1397995223# "Click here to download the sample")